rustwasm/wasm-bindgen/guide/src/reference/attributes/on-js-imports/final.md

-# `host_binding`
+# `final`

-The `host_binding` attribute is the converse of the [`structural` attribute](structural.html).
-It configures how `wasm-bindgen` will generate JS glue to call the imported function.
-The naming here is intended convey that this attribute is intended to implement the semantics of the future [host bindings proposal][host-bindings] for WebAssembly.
+The `final` attribute is the converse of the [`structural` attribute](structural.html).
+It configures how `wasm-bindgen` will generate JS imports to call the imported function.
+Notably a function imported by `final` never changes after it was imported, whereas a function imported by default (or with `structural`) is subject to runtime lookup rules such as walking the prototype chain of an object.

 [host-bindings]: https://github.com/WebAssembly/host-bindings
 [reference-types]: https://github.com/WebAssembly/reference-types

-The `host_binding` attribute is intended to be purely related to performance.
-It ideally has no user-visible effect, and well-typed `structural` imports (the default) should be able to transparently switch to `host_binding` eventually.
+The `final` attribute is intended to be purely related to performance.
+It ideally has no user-visible effect, and `structural` imports (the default) should be able to transparently switch to `host_binding` eventually.

-The eventual performance aspect is that with the [host bindings proposal][host-bindings] then `wasm-bindgen` will need to generate far fewer JS shims to import than it does today.
-For example, consider this import today:
+The eventual performance aspect is that with the [host bindings proposal][host-bindings] then `wasm-bindgen` will need to generate far fewer JS functino shims to import than it does today.
+For example, consider this import
+today:

 ```rust
 #[wasm_bindgen]